Cheesecake Stuffed Chocolate Bundt Cake

 - This double coating works better than a spray-on all pans.
 If that does not work, you may need to bite the bullet and purchase a new Bundt pan.

-- Look for a recipe with sour cream which adds moisture and a touch of acidity to balance the sweetness.
+- PRO-Tip: Look for a recipe with sour cream which adds moisture and a touch of acidity to balance the sweetness.
+Plus, the acid works on the gluten bonds in the flour, helping to tenderize the cake.
 This chocolate Bundt cake with sour cream has a lovely moist crumb!

 - Check the cake with a toothpick about 5 minutes before your timer goes off.
 Inserted in the middle, the toothpick should come out clean or with just a few crumbs.
 If the toothpick has batter on it, return the cake to the oven and continue baking and rechecking at 5-10 minute intervals.
 You’ll also smell the delicious aroma of a chocolate cake a few minutes before the cake is done.

 - If worse comes to worst and you have chunks break off in the pan, you can remove them carefully and reinsert them into the cake.
 Frosting will cover any flaws.
 And you can always cut the cake apart and make a trifle!